William Bentinck, 1st Earl of Portland, Favorite of King William III of England

 Willem III, Prince of Orange, 1661; Credit – Wikipedia

 In 1664, fifteen-year-old Hans Willem Bentinck came to the court of fourteen-year-old Willem III, Prince of Orange, as a page.
-Willem III was the only child of Willem II, Prince of Orange and Mary, Princess Royal, who was the eldest daughter of King Charles I of England.
-Willem III’s father died at age 24 of smallpox eight days before Willem III’s birth, so from his birth on November 14, 1650, Willem III succeeded to his father’s titles.
+Willem III was the only child of Willem II, Prince of Orange and Mary, Princess Royal, the eldest daughter of King Charles I of England.
+Willem III’s father died at age 24 of smallpox eight days before Willem III’s birth, so when he was born on November 14, 1650, Willem III succeeded to his father’s titles.
 Being the grandson of King Charles I of England, Willem III was also in the line of succession to the English throne and eventually co-reigned as King William III of England with his wife and first cousin Queen Mary II of England.

 In 1672, Bentinck became Willem III’s chamberlain.
 Along with his role at the court where he was an important advisor for Willem III, Bentinck also had a military career.
 When Willem III became ill with smallpox in 1675, Bentinck cared for him for sixteen days.
 When Willem III recovered, Bentinck fell ill with smallpox but recovered in time to accompany Willem III on a military campaign that year.
 Sadly, smallpox caused much personal loss for Willem III.
 His father Willem II, Prince of Orange, his mother Mary, Princess Royal, Princess of Orange, and his wife Queen Mary II of England all died from smallpox.

-The future Queen Mary II of England in 1677, the year she married her cousin Willem III, Prince of Orange; Credit – Wikipedia
+The future Queen Mary II of England in 1677; Credit – Wikipedia

 In 1677, Bentinck was Willem III’s special envoy to England where he sought the support of Willem’s uncle King Charles II of England in the Dutch Republic’s struggle against France.
 At the same time, Bentinck negotiated a marriage for Willem III with his first cousin Mary, the elder surviving daughter of James, Duke of York, later King James II of England, and his first wife Anne Hyde.
 27-year-old Willem and a weepy 15-year-old Mary, prodded on by their uncle King Charles II, were married at St. James’ Palace in London, England on November 4, 1677.
 Bentinck served as Willem III’s best man.